Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

-# Academic FAQ Chatbot 🎓
+# FinGuide Chatbot 💰

-A premium AI-powered academic assistant that provides instant answers to academic policies, deadlines, course registration, and university procedures.
-Features a modern web interface with Flask backend and Google Gemini integration.
+An AI-powered personal finance assistant that delivers fast, trustworthy guidance on budgeting, investing, credit, insurance, and taxes.
+The project pairs a modern Flask web experience with Google Gemini embeddings, FAISS semantic search, and a curated corpus of financial resources.

 | Phase | Description | Status |
 | --- | --- | --- |